techx/hackmit-puzzle-2015/6-stronghold/README.md

 environment variable to `amaze algorithm`.
 An easy way of running the script is `SECRET_CODE='amaze algorithm' npm start`.

+Remember to set the `NODE_ENV='production'` to suppress stack traces and stuff in prod.

 ## setup

 When the code for this puzzle has been completed, everything in this directory